MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/ready.md

 We have the following recommendations for operations and management:

-**(1) Establish communication channels** - Mission owners should establish communication channels for the cloud broker to use.
+**Establish communication channels** - Mission owners should establish communication channels for the cloud broker to use.
 Communications should be frequent, consistent, and clear.
 Mission owners should also have availability for field communications for any urgent matters outside the regular meetings.
 Communication will minimize risk and technical drift from mission objectives.
 Expectations should be written down, explained, and accessible to the cloud brokers.
 Regular synchronizations between the cloud broker and mission owner will help ensure the cloud broker understands the security, performance, and financial requirements of mission owners and their workloads.

-**(2) Pick operational measurements** – Establish how operational measures will be reviewed.
+**Pick operational measurements** – Establish how operational measures will be reviewed.
 The mission owner and cloud broker should determine how feedback will be received and improvements made.

-**(3) Share core services** - The cloud broker in most instances should offer shared services for mission owners to use.
+**Share core services** - The cloud broker in most instances should offer shared services for mission owners to use.
 Shared services include Azure Virtual Desktops for secure client computing and a shared DevOps toolset such as Azure DevOps.
 Cloud brokers can also share a common data platform with governance or a shared container platform.
 Sharing common services saves money and improves compliance.

-**(4) Discuss infrastructure automation** - A high-functioning cloud broker will build infrastructure as code (IaC) templates to build secure workload environments consistently and rapidly.
+**Discuss infrastructure automation** - A high-functioning cloud broker will build infrastructure as code (IaC) templates to build secure workload environments consistently and rapidly.
 These IaC templates can build hardened VMs, functions, storage and more.
 The broker could even build out the entire mission owner landing zone through code to ensure consistency and compliance.

-**(5) Establish change management process** - Change is necessary in the cloud.
+**Establish change management process** - Change is necessary in the cloud.
 In fact, a major benefit of the cloud is the ability to accelerate change.
 Accelerating positive changes is the goal of digital transformation.
 It’s vital that mission owners and cloud brokers establish a change management process.
 Change management should account for standard, normal, and emergency change requests.
 Each request type should have its own process that is optimized and streamlined for consistency, speed, and security.

 For more information, see: